PyxisSociety/SANDAL2/Docs/action_list_element.md

 An action function needs to have to following prototype: `void(Element * element, void * data, float time)`.
 Its parameters coresponds to:
 * element: the element to be impacted by the action
 * data: data used during the action
-* time: time spent since the beginning of the action
+* time: time spent since the beginning of the action, in percentage from 0 to 1

 You then can generate an action like this:
 ```c